 Posh Pack, Incorporated was created out of a need to provide students with feminine hygiene products.
-Having access to these items provides a quality of life that allows young women to focus and perform better in school.
-The hope is to empower these young women to take full advantage of educational opportunities without worry about access to feminine hygiene products.
-These products are not luxury items and without them serve as a major distraction for young women in school.
+Having access to these items provides a quality of life that allows students to focus and perform better in school.
+The hope is to empower students to take full advantage of educational opportunities without worry about access to feminine hygiene products.
+These products are necessities and without them serve as a major distraction for students.

 The name Posh Pack was created to take away the stigma around menstrual cycles.
 The topic of menstrual cycles has long been a taboo topic, making young women feel insecure and unsure of themselves.
 Posh Packs are working to make sure young women feel secure and confident in themselves even during this time of the month.

 Access to feminine hygiene products is not a privilege for those that can afford them, but a necessary right for all who need them.
 Without these products many young women miss educational opportunities, putting them behind in school.
-Additionally, many legislatures have not accounted for this need in their annual budgets to equip schools properly with these products.
-Posh Packs not only educates the public and elected officials on this need, but in the interim works to fill the gap, by providing middle and high schools with feminine hygiene products.
+Additionally, many elected officials have not accounted for this need in their annual budgets to equip schools properly with these products.
+Posh Packs not only educates the public and elected officials on this need, but in the interim works to fill the gap, by providing elementary, middle, and high schools with feminine hygiene products.